semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 ##### Unicast Discovery

-In **unicast discovery** mode, **each node has to know IP address of other nodes** in the cluster.
+In the **unicast discovery** mode, **each node has to know the other IP addresses nodes** in the cluster.
 The configuration in a little bit different.
 The configuration line in your configuration file is the following :

 `discovery.zen.ping.multicast.enabled: []`.